Autumn Budget: Potential changes of concern to owner managed businesses.

 Aesthetic World, Oakview Restorations and APlus Dental are specialist dental laboratories, equipped with the latest in dental technology.
 These acquisitions have bolstered ALS’ growing presence in the industry and widened their portfolio of labs across the UK with A Plus being based in Dundee, Oakview in High Wycombe and Aesthetic World in Bolton.

-For these three deals, the teams were led by Senior Director Steven Bernstein and Senior Associate Katherine Zangana, with assistance from Associate Aashay Knights, Solicitors Lucy Cadley and Isobel Moran and Trainee Solicitor Carla Bernstein.
+For these three deals, the teams were led by Senior Director Steven Bernstein and Senior Associate Katherine Zangana, with assistance from solicitors Lucy Cadley Isobel Moran and Carla Bernstein.

 Katherine Zangana commented: “The team and I enjoyed working with ALS on these acquisitions, and we managed to swiftly and efficiently negotiate these deals which pleased all parties involved.”